ircv3/ircv3-specifications/extensions/account-notify-3.1.md

- 3. If the extended-join capability is available, enable it at client capability negotiation time during the login handshake, and then set the accountname based on what is sent in the extended JOIN command.
+ 3. If the extended-join capability is available, enable it at client capability negotiation time during the login handshake, and then set the account name based on what is sent in the extended JOIN command.

-    Otherwise, if extended-join is unavailable: When new users join a channel that your client does not know the accountname for yet, do a WHO query against that client, again including the `a` format token in your WHOX token request field.
+    Otherwise, if extended-join is unavailable: When new users join a channel that your client does not know the account name for yet, do a WHO query against that client, again including the `a` format token in your WHOX token request field.
 When you get a reply, do appropriate caching.

- 4. When the client receives an ACCOUNT message, update the accountname for the client in question in your accountname cache.
+ 4. When the client receives an ACCOUNT message, update the account name for the client in question in your account name cache.

 ## Errata